DFNaiff/dfnaiff.github.io/docs/_posts/2023-01-14-llm-tutorial-1.markdown

 Pure GPT-3 is capable of generating coherent text, but it lacks the ability to specifically address your requests.
 It resembles a highly intelligent child who possesses vast knowledge but lacks concern for fulfilling your specific desires.

 In comparison, models like ChatGPT, and even more recent ones like *text-davinci-003*, excel at addressing user requests more effectively.
-ChatGPT can be viewed as a "tamed" version of GPT-3, achieved through a specific technique called *reinforcement learning from human feedback* (RLHF).
+ChatGPT can be viewed as a "tamed" version of GPT-3, achieved through two specific techniques: *supervised fine tuning* (SFT) and *reinforcement learning from human feedback* (RLHF).
 The upcoming second part of this discussion aims to explain this technique, bridging the gap between GPT-3 and ChatGPT.